529 College Plans: What You Should Know

 When considering a prepaid plan, it’s important to consider that not all states guarantee money prepaid into tuition.
 Not all colleges and universities participate in this type of plan as well, so choices for beneficiaries will be more limited with this plan.

 Planning for your child or grandchild’s future can take some careful thought and consideration but is a great way to invest in their future, quite literally!
-Call your financial professional today for more information on 529 and other educational financial plans.
+If you want more information on 529 plans and other educational financial tools, we recommend reaching out to your financial professional.

 1 https://www.sec.gov/reportspubs/investor-publications/investorpubsintro529htm.html